-South Dakota Calving Season is On!
+My Brief ‘Tagging’ Experience During South Dakota Calving Season

-For those of you who are not familiar with tagging, it's so the producers know what cow the calf belongs to.
-It's also a 'process' that helps producers around the world further warrant that 'one of the most dangerous jobs moniker.
+For those of you who are not familiar with tagging, it's so the producers know which cow and producer the calf belongs to.
+It's also a 'process' that helps producers around the world earn the 'one of the most dangerous jobs' title.

 So we loaded up and headed out.
 It turns out, I had never tagged a calf.
 I had ear notched, and 'faked it' at Dakotafest with Doc Barz and the Cattle Team during chute demonstrations but never actually did the deed.

 This particular calf had a momma that was a former 4-H project, so she was a sweetheart and easy to work with.
 Being the good mamma she was though, we still kept a close eye on her.

-Here's a 'shout out' to our friends who have been out in the yard calving, pulling, feeding, and generally making sure their cows be comfortable and well-fed as they get ready to give birth.
 It can be quite a joyous yet sometimes difficult and emotional time for producers.
 But it's kind of like golf.
 One good day in the calving yard and later seeing the pairs out on green pasture make it feel like the best job in the world.

-To our producers, thank you for dinner.
+Here's a 'shout out' to our friends who have been out in the yard calving, pulling, feeding, and generally making sure their cows be comfortable and well-fed as they get ready to give birth.
 Thank you for what you do and all of us here hope you have a happy, and SAFE calving season.